 4. The Orb Aqueduct, or Pont-Canal de l’Orb

 The Pont-Canal de l’Orb aqueduct certainly isn’t as long as the Pont-Canal du Briare, but at nearly 30 metres-wide, it is much wider.
-Designed by the engineer, Jean Magues, it carries the picturesque Canal du Midi over the River Orb at Beziers.
+Designed by the engineer, Jean Magues, it carries the UNESCO listed Canal du Midi over the River Orb at Beziers.

 Built in the middle of the nineteenth century, the Pont-Canal de l’Orb aqueduct was especially significant when it was built because it gave boats safe passage over the River Orb.
-Renowned for its treacherous conditions, in the late eighteenth century, the River Orb was so bad that it was impassable for over a fortnight.
+Renowned for its treacherous conditions, in the late eighteenth century, the River Orb was so bad that it could often be impassable for weeks.
 The building of the new Pont-Canal de l’Orb meant that boats were no longer at the mercy of the weather and could go about their business.

 10-passenger hotel barge Athos, and 8-Passenger hotel barge Anjodi will take you over the Pont-Canal de l’Orb, so that you can admire the River Orb from a safe height.
 Anjodi may be familiar to fans of celebrity chef Rick Stein, who recorded the successful ‘French Odyssey’ TV series on board as he travelled the Canal du Midi.